Angie55/milestoneFour-chocify/README.md

 - Checkout- Link only works of logged in, if they are not they are taken to the login page.

+##### Future devs

+- A limit to quantity that can be added connected to stock levels for each product.
+- Add simple red cross button to remove cart items.

 #### Checkout

 - Summery- of products added with image, price and quantity.